PAStheLoD/crowdsec-let-meme-in/README.md

- 1. this little server runs via systemd (or docker), preferably behind an Nginx reverse proxy (which handles TLS), waiting for clients to send requests.
+ 1. this little server runs via systemd (or docker, but no Dockerfile, huh), preferably behind an Nginx reverse proxy (which handles TLS), waiting for clients to send requests.

     ```
     # somewhere in /etc/nginx/conf.d/your.site.conf